-The newest Pozen Commonwealth Fund Fellows in Health Equity Leadership, who include a leader in the effort to end gun violence and a pediatrician and advocate for children’s health, began their Yale SOM education with an online immersion in June.
+The newest Pozen-Commonwealth Fund Fellows in Health Equity Leadership, who include a leader in the effort to end gun violence and a pediatrician and advocate for children’s health, began their Yale SOM education with an online immersion in June.

 The Pozen-Commonwealth Fund Fellowship brings healthcare practitioners to Yale SOM for 22 months of study in the healthcare area of focus of the MBA for Executives program, as well as specialized training and mentoring from experts in the disparities in healthcare access and outcomes that affect people of color and other vulnerable populations.
 Created in collaboration with the Commonwealth Fund and endowed by a gift from Robert C. Pozen, the program gives practitioners the leadership skills and the understanding of teams, markets, and organizations necessary to tackle major inequities in the U.S. healthcare system.

-Two fellows are joining the MBA for Executives Class of 2022: Fatimah Loren Muhammad, executive director of the Health Alliance for Violence Intervention, and Dr. Mikah Owen, a primary care pediatrician and assistant clinical professor in the Department of Pediatrics at the University of California, Davis.
+Two fellows are joining the MBA for Executives Class of 2022: Fatimah Loren Dreier (Muhammad), executive director of the Health Alliance for Violence Intervention, and Dr. Mikah Owen, a primary care pediatrician and assistant clinical professor in the Department of Pediatrics at the University of California, Davis.
 They joined the three fellows in the EMBA Class of 2021 for two days of discussions with program leadership and experts in healthcare equity; this month, they’ll begin the MBA for Executives program with a two-week residency.

-Muhammad was trained as a psychotherapist and previously served as deputy director of the criminal justice reform organization Equal Justice USA.
+Dreier was trained as a psychotherapist and previously served as deputy director of the criminal justice reform organization Equal Justice USA.
 She has led the Health Alliance for Violence Intervention (HAVI) since January 2019.

-HAVI takes a public health approach to gun violence, Muhuammad said.
+HAVI takes a public health approach to gun violence, Dreier said.
 “We do so by supporting the development of hospital-based violence intervention programs, which address the needs of boys and men of color who are victims of violence.
 Evidence from these programs show that if we address the social and structural determinants of health further upstream, we can have an impact on cycles of violence without heavily relying on the criminal justice system.”